sannidhi27/cse15l-lab-reports/lab3.md

 # Lab Report 3
 ***
 ## Command: Find.
 The command I chose for this lab report was find.
+All the sources will be references intext throughout the report but the links will be at the bottom of the report.
 ***
 1. `find -name`
+(Source: adamtheautomator.com)
 find -name is used to find any keyword/directory/file within the main directory it is within, which in this case is ./technical.
 > Example 1:
+This is an example in which I implore the find -name function to find a directory within the directory technical called plos.
 > Command Line:
 ```
 >sannidhikrovvidi@Sannidhis-MacBook-Pro technical % find . -name "*plos"